jshaller/RandomStuff/README.md

 Any questions just comment or w/e

-Currently writing psuedocode for seqCheck, and I promise the code will be ugly.
+Currently writing psuedocode for seqCheck, and I promise the code will be ugly (but highly commented).
 You don't find a sequence by playing pattycakes, now do you?